 - 90 km/h: This is the speed limit for secondary roads in France

 - 110 km/h: This for “Voie rapide” or translated into English” Expressway”.
 There are like highways expect there are free.
 On that kind of road, there are 2×2 ways.
 Fun fact, Brittany does not have highways, this region got only expressways.

 There are speed reductions for “wet roads”.
-This is only applies if it’s actually raining.
-For example, the speed on the highway will be reducing from 130 km/h to 110 km/h.
+This only applies if it’s actually raining.
+For example, the speed on the highway will be reduced from 130 km/h to 110 km/h.

 Tips about driving in France:

 You can use the Waze app or the ViaMichelin app for the variable speed limits, if you put in directions for where you’re driving, it updates as you’re driving.

 Red circle sign: It is forbidden or it is an order

 Priority from the right: Meaning that unless there’s a give-way line at a junction, the driver on your right has the right of way.